brianbattaile/green-sturgeon-stock-assessment/README.md

 # green-sturgeon-stock-assessment
-R code and Data for Estimating spawning green sturgeon abundance using side scan sonar and N-mixture models  Battaile-Mora-Lehman-Dudley 2023
+R code and data for estimating spawning green sturgeon abundance using side scan sonar and N-mixture models  Battaile, Brian C., Ethan A. Mora, Brendan M. Lehman & Peter N. Dudley.
+2024.
+Estimating spawning Green Sturgeon (Acipenser medirostris Ayres, 1854) abundance in the Sacramento River using side-scan sonar and N-mixture models.
+Canadian Journal of Fisheries and Aquatic Sciences.